ocaml/ocaml.org/data/tutorials/guides/1wf_04_multicore_ready.md

 # Transitioning to Multicore with ThreadSanitizer

-The 5.0 release brought multicore `Domain`-based parallelism to the OCaml language, and with it new opportunities for data races.
-In this guide, we will study a step-wise workflow that utilizes the ThreadSanitizer (TSan) tool to help make your OCaml code 5.x ready.
+The 5.0 release brought multicore `Domain`-based parallelism to the OCaml language.
+Parallel `Domain`s performing uncoordinated operations on shared mutable memory locations may however cause data races.
+Such issues will unfortunately not (yet) be caught by OCaml's strong type system, meaning they may go unnoticed when introducing parallelism into an existing OCaml code base.
+In this guide, we will therefore study a step-wise workflow that utilizes the ThreadSanitizer (TSan) tool to help make your OCaml code 5.x ready.

 **Note:** TSan is currently only supported under Linux with AMD/Intel cpus.
 It furthermore requires at least gcc 11 or Clang 11 and the